 What are the Stipend and Benefits of the Position?

 In exchange for a minimum of 1,700 hours of service, at an average of forty hours a week, the living allowance for 2015/16 is $12,530, paid in bi-monthly installments.
 Upon successful completion of service, HealthCorps Members receive a Segal AmeriCorps Education Award.
 Members will also receive health insurance benefits, comprehensive child care benefits, student loan deferment, health-specific training, and unique opportunities for personal and professional development.

 We have openings for HealthCorps Members each year.
 Positions are available in: Ukiah, Boonville, Fort Bragg, Laytonville and Point Arena.

 When and How Can I Apply?

-We are now accepting applications for the 2014-2015 program year.
-If you are interested in applying to be a Community HealthCorps Member, please click here to review the application process.
+Applications are accepted beginning mid-April.
+If you are interested in applying to be a Community HealthCorps Member, please click here for the application and review process.